szaitsev/aws-notes/aws-messaging/aws-messaging.md

 - General information:  https://docs.aws.amazon.com/sns/latest/dg/welcome.html
 - Tutorial: Subscribing an Amazon SQS Queue to an Amazon SNS Topic https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-subscribe-queue-sns-topic.html

-## 2. ActiveMQ Virtual Topic Implementation in AWS.
+## 2. ActiveMQ Virtual Topic Implementation in AWS

 Virtual destinations in ActiveMQ are used to decouple producer and consumer(s) even more than regular publish-subscribe pattern.
 One of use cases we have right now: